2braincells2go/simplemaps/README.txt

 Installation for General Use

-* Upload the Very Simple WP Maker Map plugin to your blog, activate it, then go to menu Settings and then select VSWP MakerMap.
+* Upload the Simple WP Map Maker plugin to your blog, activate it, then go to menu Settings and then select VSWP MakerMap.
 * In a post or page use the shortcode `[vswpmakermap ID=xxxxxxxxxxx address=xxxxxxxxxxxx]` to create a makermap link.

 == Screenshots ==